List of sports events affected by the coronavirus pandemic | Taiwan News

 Gunsan International Marathon in South Korea on April 12 canceled.

 Doha Diamond League in Qatar on April 17 postponed to Oct.
-9 rescheduled to Sept.
+9 moved to Sept.
 25.

 Vienna City Marathon on April 19 canceled.